wighawag/conquest-eth-player-handbook/guides/send-your-first-fleet.md

 ![](../.gitbook/assets/send\_005.png)

 This screen will let you decide how many spaceship you want your fleet to depart with.
-If the destination is another player with which you have no alliance, it will by default send an attacking fleet.
-But you can chose to instead send friendly spaceships by sectioning the "give" tab
+If the destination is another player of a different faction, it will ask for an attack fleet.
+If on the other hand, you are in the same faction, they you'll be able to send reinforcement.

 ![](../.gitbook/assets/2021-12-02\_1920x1080\_023.png)

-Unless you and the destination are in an alliance, the sending of friendly spaceship incurs a 20% burn tax: only 80% of your spaceships will actually be given.

 Once you click confirm, you ll be reminded of the importance of the second transaction: